UCL-ELEC0136/hackathon/README.md

 For each task, you must:
 - Provide an `environment.yml`file that combines a conda recipe wiht pip requirements (example here: https://stackoverflow.com/a/35245610/6655465)
 - The [`name` of the conda environment](https://conda.io/projects/conda/en/latest/user-guide/tasks/manage-environments.html#create-env-file-manually) (not the filename) must be `daps-hackathon`
+- Your code must be *reproducible* by us, by simply running `conda env create -f environment.yml && conda activate daps-hackathon && python main.py`
 - Follow the [PEP8](https://peps.python.org/pep-0008/) guidelines to write good compliant code
-- Use only the [GitHub API](https://docs.github.com/en/rest) to acquire any data
-- Use only the `requests` library to perform HTTP requests to the GitHub API through Python, and not any wrapper around that that specifically targets the GitHub API
+- Use only the [GitHub API](https://docs.github.com/en/rest) and the `requests` python library to acquire any data, any wrapper around these (e.g. https://github.com/PyGithub/PyGithub) is not allowed
-- Store the result of each request in MongoDB Atlas using the `pymongo` library
-- For numerical calculations, use either `numpy`, `pandas`, `jax` or `pytorch`
-- For data visualisation, use `matplotlib`
-- Solve, at least, task 1 in class, and not at home
-- Your code must be *reproducible* by us, by simply running `conda env create -f environment.yml && conda activate daps-hackathon && python main.py`

 ## Advices
 - Google, Google, Google!
 It is very likely that many before you have had the same exact question you have, seek the answer online!